roobottom/albie-and-ember/README.md

 ### Other tools

-In addition to automatically minifying, I used a number of tools to help in keeping development code as trim as possible.
+In addition to automatically minifying, I used a number of tools to help with magnification and accessibility checking.

 * [SVGOMG](https://jakearchibald.github.io/svgomg/) A fantastic tool to aid in compressing SVGs.
+* [a11y](https://addyosmani.com/a11y/) A CLI test suite for accessibility auditing.
+(This project has 100% pass rate)

 ## API